Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_webform.md

     * Actually, you can name it however you want -- depending on how narrowly or broadly you want the form to be used.
     * For example: "IW PDF webform for the Sacred Centers of India collection."
   * Comment settings (appears only of "comments" is enabled for your site):
-    * Closed: [check] (The IW module works just fine with the built-in Comments set to ìClosedî.]
+    * Closed: [check] (The IW module works just fine with the built-in Comments set to ‚ÄúClosed‚Äù.]
   * Publishing options:
     * Published: [check]
     * Promoted to front page: [uncheck]